Hamworthy Two Island SUP

 It will only take 5 minutes to SUP this stretch, beach to beach.
 The Arne beach is actually surprisingly pretty, you are permitted to land on it if you fancy stopping for a minute.
 A good spot to take look back at where you have just launched from.

-In a straight line the Islands are not all that far a paddle from this vantage point.
-This beach is a great spot to chill for a while and soak up the scenery.
-If you’re in to wildlife then I would definitely recommend heading up one of the paths that run up the bank behind the beach.
-If you’re lucky you’ll meet a heard of Sika deer here.
-They basically roam free right across the Arne peninsular.
-You probably won’t have to walk very far at all before you come across them.
+In a straight line the Islands are not all that far a paddle.
+If you’re in to wildlife then I would definitely recommend keeping you’re eyes peeled.
+If you’re lucky you’ll see a heard of Sika deer here.
+They basically roam free right across the Arne peninsular and beaches.
 In the Autumn you’ll hear them before you see them, this is their rutting season.
 The males are quite frisky this time of year, bellowing their boots off to impress the females.

 You’re NOT allowed to land, and that means nowhere on either of the islands!
 But you can SUP to the water’s edge and stand ankle deep to have a look, they can’t do much about that.